Who Is Uketsu?

 Kurihara reads the 16 windows as intentional.
 The house is performing normalcy to anyone looking at it from outside.
 All those windows say: nothing to hide here.
 Meanwhile, the interior hides its most important spaces completely.

 Kurihara constructs a scenario.
 The parents bring someone home, get them drunk, suggest a bath.
-The imprisoned child in the bedroom drops through a trapdoor, uses the dead space as a vertical access shaft, enters the bathroom from below, and kills the naked and defenseless guest.
-Dismemberment occurs.
-Body parts are passed back through the tunnel to a storage room near the garage.
-Disposal by vehicle.
+The imprisoned child drops through a trapdoor in the bedroom.
+The dead space works as a vertical access shaft.
+The child enters the bathroom from below and kills the naked and defenseless guest.

 Yanaoka pulls out of the purchase.